 Period pain relief tips and home remedies

-• Painkillers – Over-the-counter painkillers such as paracetamol or ibuprofen will help nip cramps in the bud, but should always be taken after food, or with a glass of milk, to protect the stomach lining.
+Over-the-counter painkillers such as paracetamol or ibuprofen will help nip cramps in the bud, but they should always be taken after food, or with a glass of milk in order to protect the stomach lining.

-• Exercise inside – get the endorphins and pain-killing benefits of exercise without going outside by practising yoga!
+Get the same endorphins and pain-killing benefits of exercise without going outside by practising yoga!
 If you don’t have a yoga mat to hand, you can always use a towel or exercise on carpet or a rug.
 There are also a variety of workouts you can do on the spot, like High Intensity Interval Training (HIIT) which you can easily do inside or outside in the garden without the need for any fancy equipment.

-• Heat – A massage or heat will loosen up your muscles, so a hot bath, or hugging a hot water bottle are both recommended – as if we even needed an excuse to indulge in a bit of self-love and pampering!
+Heat will loosen up your muscles, so a hot bath, or hugging a hot water bottle are both recommended – as if we even needed an excuse to indulge in a bit of self-love and pampering!

-• Diet – We know that comfort food may be an appealing option, but lowering your fat intake and upping your vegetable count can ease the pain by ensuring that your body receives extra nutrients and hydration.
+We know that comfort food may be an appealing option, but lowering your fat intake and upping your vegetable count can ease the pain by ensuring that your body receives extra nutrients and hydration.
 Increasing the amount of fluid you drink by drinking more water can also help, as dehydration can cause muscle cramps.
-Herbal teas especially that contain peppermint and chamomile are warm and soothing, and can help you to feel calm and get through the pain.
+Herbal teas – especially ones that contain peppermint and chamomile – are soothing and can make you feel calm and relaxed, helping you get through the pain.

 When to go to your doctor about menstrual cramps